toringe/multi-pass/README.md

     pass-new-user

-Then, this script will pause, when the user's identity has to be added to the git server.
-This has to be done by someone with write permission to the git user's `authorized_keys` file.
-After the identity has been added, and the user has pressed ENTER, the user sets the password he/she wants to used to access the password store.
-The script will once again pause as an authorized user has to accept the new user by executing:
+After the user has set the password he/she wants to used to access the password store, the script will pause as an authorized user has to accept the new user by executing:

     pass-accept-user